HoiJean/djangoforbeginners-book/manuscript/ch6.md

 Let's breakdown what we've done:

 * On the top line we inherit from our base template.
-* Use HTML `<form>` tags with the method POST since we're _sending_ data.
+* Use HTML `<form>` tags with the POST method since we're _sending_ data.
 If we were receiving data from a form, for example in a search box, we would use GET.
 * Add a [{% csrf_token %}](https://docs.djangoproject.com/en/2.0/ref/csrf/) which Django provides to protect our form from cross-site scripting attacks. **You should use it for all your Django forms.**
 * Then to output our form data we use `{{ form.as_p }}` which renders it within paragraph `<p>` tags.
-* Finally specify an input type of submit and assign it the value "Save"
+* Finally specify an input type of submit and assign it the value "Save".

 To view our work, start the server with `python manage.py runserver` and go to the homepage at [http://127.0.0.1:8000/](http://127.0.0.1:8000/).